 How do I get involved ?

 The best way to get involved is to send a message by email or through our website.
-We'll invite you to come in one Wednesday morning to see the Shed in action, meet a few members and talk through any questions.
-We also meet most Thursdays from 10 in the Community Lounge at the Romsey School, Greatbridge Road, Romsey.
-It's at the back of the sports hall near the far end of the site.
-Many members walk or cycle but if you choose to come by car, ask about the designated Men’s Shed parking spaces.
+We'll invite you to come in one Thursday morning to see the Shed in action, meet a few members and talk through any questions.
+We also meet most Wednesdays from 11 at the Dr Peter Centre.
+It's off Mountbatten Avenue near Alma Road.
+Many members walk or cycle but if you choose to come by car, ask about parking.

 Then it was time for members to get to work, first building the concrete base for the Shed, a sitting area and accessible toilet.
 And once the pre-fabicated Shed was erected, we finished the fitting-out, plumbing, and electrics.
 The final job was to build the workbenches, and instal a range of machine and hand tools.

 After 15 months of intense effort, the Shed opened officially on 28th March, and is now in regular use.
 More recently, we've designed built and completed a social activities extension.

 Members meet weekly for a couple of hours talking about many things – projects in the community, social activities and outings, or talks on topics such as modern technology, health, or local interest.
 Our regular Wednesday meetings continue, but now the Shed is open several days a week for project workdays, social and games sessions.
 And there are regular social and wellbeing events such as bowling, fishing and skittles.